People in the DiCarlo Lab

 Nicole Rust, PhD.
 Nicole obtained a PhD from New York University where she focused on computation and motion processing in visual areas V1 and area MT.
 The focus of her current work is to determine how selectivity, tolerance and sparseness interact and change along the object recognition pathway.
 Nicole is currently starting her own lab at UPenn.
 Nicole's Lab Page

 Nuo Li, PhD.
 Nuo received his PhD from the Department of Brain and Cognitive Sciences in December, 2010.
-He will be pursuing a Postdoctoral Research position at Janelia Farm, HHMI in the Summer 2011.
+He completed his postdoctoral research at Janelia Farm, HHMI in 2016 and is currently starting his own lab as a faculty member at Baylor College of Medicine, Department of Neuroscience.
+Li's Lab Page

 Najib Majaj, PhD Najib received his PhD from NYU, and completed a post-doctoral fellowshipHe is currently a research scientist at NYU.